eneibaur/etch_a_sketch/README.md

 as expected, I will want to add event listeners to each of the squares listening for an event, or sequence of events, telling them to change their style to black (or perhaps a javascript color variable?) on execution of the event.
 At that point, most of the functionality of the website should be in place, and further experimentation is building upon those features.

+12/21/2022 - Very basic functionality is in place.
+From here, I'm looking at adding a color option, starting with the "rainbow" button, then a color palate or color wheel of some kind.
+Once those are in, I will look at the next feature.